pdf-association/pdf-corpora/README.md

 ## International Labour Organization
 - https://www.ilo.org/public/libdoc/ilo/ILO-SR/

-This is a corpus of approximately 730 legacy PDF documents (from 2008-), however it has somewhat limited variabilty in PDF technical and syntactic constructs.
+This is a corpus of approximately 730 legacy PDF documents (from 2008-), however it has somewhat limited variability in PDF technical and syntactic constructs.

 ## New York State Regents Exams